essenbee/fsharp-parser/README.md

 I went over the code, adding comments and making the names used in functions a little less terse.
 No doubt, the comments will require revision and correction over time, as my understanding grows!

+*2019-06-03*

+Episode 33 of Codebase Alpha saw Mårten Rånge return to help me build upon the firm foundations established in Episode 27.
+Together we built more parser combinators, ending up with a parser that should create expression trees from arithmentic strings such as

+- `a+6*(5+b)/(4+1)`

+i.e full support for variables, operator presidence and parentheses!
+This episode also covered creating custom operators for our `Parser<'T>` type, to make using the building blocks easier and more fluent.
+We ended up with a brief review of the _FParsec_ parser framework.